Merzasphor/MWSE/docs/source/lua/type/tes3actionData.rst

     No description available.

 `attackDirection`_ (`number`_)
-    When attacking, the direction swung with the weapon.
+    **Deprecated.
+Use tes3actionData.physicalAttackType instead.** When attacking, the direction swung with the weapon.
 This shows if the actor was thrusting, swinging, or chopping.

 `attackSwing`_ (`number`_)
     When attacking, this value represents how much the weapon has been pulled back.
 The value ranges from [0.0 - 1.0].